 Stephen K. Iba

-Stephen K. Iba is an assistant administrator in the Church Educational System.
+Stephen K. Iba was an assistant administrator in the Church Educational System when this was written.

 From a talk given at the CES Area Directors Convention, September 27, 1997.

 Some have suggested that one cannot appreciate the present without an understanding of the past.
 Our educational legacy provides the precedent and context by which we act in the present and plan for the future.
 We are compelled to feel, as our predecessors felt, that we have not yet arrived in our pursuit of excellence as educators.
 A nineteenth-century teacher expressed it this way: “I see the apocalyptic gate swing open, and far down the aisles of the future brightly revealed in the soft clear light, there stands the incarnate ideal of the coming teacher.”

 I will attempt to present in short, sequential snapshots a look at the remarkable coming we share as colleagues in the Church Educational System.
 To the twenty-seven-year-old Joseph Smith, the Lord admonished, “I give unto you a commandment that you shall teach one another the doctrine of the kingdom. . . .
 Teach ye diligently and my grace shall attend you” (D&C 88:77–78).

 The Lord’s command and promise were received with enthusiasm and high expectations by the youthful prophet and his associates.
 Schools were established in Ohio and Missouri for training the early elders.

 The Prophet Joseph Smith was an eager and exceptional student, as characterized by his study in the Kirtland Hebrew School under the mentorship of Joshua Seixas, a Jewish professor.
 During this initial twelve-week language schooling experience, the Prophet noted several events: